pokeclicker/pokeclicker-wiki/data/Pokédollars/overview_description.md

 ## Uses
 #### Item Purchasing
-A large portion of in-game items are purchasable with Pokémon Dollars, please see the [[Shops]] page for a full listing.
+A large portion of in-game items are purchasable with Pokédollars, please see the [[Shops]] page for a full listing.

 #### Oak Items
 The upgrades of some [[Oak Items]].